planningcenter/developers/README.md

 ## Support

-If you have any questions or feature requests, post them in the [issues](/ministrycentered/developers/issues) section of this repository and one of our developers will respond to you shortly.
+If you have any questions or feature requests, post an [issue](https://github.com/ministrycentered/developers/issues).
+We'll take a look and get back to you asap.